-We estimate net proceeds in excess of the final "S" corporation distribution to be approximately \$40.0 million, after deducting the underwriting discount and estimated offering expenses payable by us.
-We intend to use such excess proceeds to fund growth initiatives and other general corporate purposes, including approximately \$30.0 million to \$33.0 million to fund new retail store expansion and approximately \$7.0 million to \$10.0 million to fund infrastructure expenditures, including a new order management system, assert management system, assortment planning system and e-commerce platform and office and distribution facilities.
+We estimate net proceeds in excess of the final "S" corporation distribution to be approximately \$ million, after deducting the underwriting discount and estimated offering expenses payable by us.
+We intend to use such excess proceeds to fund growth initiatives and other general corporate purposes, including approximately \$34.0 million to \$36.0 million to fund new retail store expansion and approximately \$4.0 million to \$6.0 million to fund infrastructure expenditures, including a new order management system, asset management system, assortment planning system and e-commerce platform.
 Our expected uses of net proceeds from this offering are based on our present plans, objectives and business condition.
-We have not specifically determined the timing of these expenditures, and our management will have discretion over when these proceeds are used.
+We have not specifically determined the timing of these expenditures, and our management will have broad discretion over how and when these proceeds are used.
 The amounts and timing of our actual use of net proceeds will vary depending on a number of factors, including our cash flow from operations, the number of retail stores we open as part of our planned future retail store expansion, the timing of opening these new retail stores, the cost and payback period of these new retail stores and the systems, information technology and operational infrastructure necessary to support these new retail stores.
 We expect it will take approximately \$2.0 million to \$2.6 million in capital expenditures and starting inventory to open a new retail store.
 If we open a large number of stores relatively close in time, or if new retail stores have a higher opening cost or a longer payback period than our existing retail stores, our cash flow from operations may not be sufficient to support these openings and we may need to use the net proceeds from this offering more quickly to support this growth and the continuing operations of these new retail stores.
-Subject to the factors above, we may determine to use a portion of the net proceeds of this offering to fund additional systems, information technol
+Subject to the factors above and the growth and performance of our direct business on a standalone basis and relative to the growth and performance of our retail business, we may determine to use a portion of the net proceeds of this offering to fund additional systems, information technology, operational infrastructure and facilities to support our direct business.
+In addition, we may determine to use a portion of the net proceeds from this offering to license, acquire or invest in businesses, products or assets that are complementary to the Duluth Trading brand and our existing product lines.
+However, we have no current plans, commitments or obligations to do so.